abdelrahmane7200/sep10-freedom-project/blog/entry02.md

 3. [NMR Tubes](https://www.excedr.com/blog/what-type-of-equipment-is-used-in-chemistry-research)
 NMR tubes use a technique for determining the structure of organic compounds and other materials.
 They're good in [identifying molecular structures, dynamics, and interactions,](https://www.britannica.com/science/nuclear-magnetic-resonance) which with achieving consistent and [reproducible](https://www.google.com/search?q=reproducible+definition&rlz=1CAOFBT_enUS1093&oq=reproducible+defi&gs_lcrp=EgZjaHJvbWUqBwgBEAAYgAQyBggAEEUYOTIHCAEQABiABDIHCAIQABiABDIICAMQABgWGB4yCAgEEAAYFhgeMggIBRAAGBYYHjIICAYQABgWGB4yCAgHEAAYFhgeMgoICBAAGA8YFhgeMgoICRAAGA8YFhge0gEINzEyMmowajeoAgCwAgA&sourceid=chrome&ie=UTF-8&safe=active&ssui=on) results across different experiments.
 It's also very convenient, since it's easy to handle and transfer, making the risk of contamination very low.

+### Skills I learned during this
+* How to find interesting information, and relate technological inventions to certain topics.
+I found things that wasn't technological, or that couldn't relate to chemistry, and that's fine, those are obvious to spot.
+But what wasn't obvious to pick, was something really *interesting*.
+When I want to expand someone's knowledge on a topic like chemistry for example, I'm not going to teach them about a telescope, or a microscope, because those are very known.
+So when I search, I think of what is really *intersting*, what excites me when I read it, what makes me want to learn more about, and that's what I end up mentioned and noting down.
+* How to use reliable sources
+I learned this because when I was looking at random websites, I'd see these magical, too good to be true inventions.
+Let me give you an example, on a website I found a hardware invention that was used to 'see atoms', and this really surprised me, be cause how did I not know about this?
+How did my chemistry teacher not know about this, right?
+Well, only one search of that hardware name later would the answer be revealed, because it's not real.
+If you checck my list, you'd see that I slowly started to use britannica more, which is a very info-full, and reliable website.
+But don't worry, the other research I mentioned was still reliable, just not as much as britannica.